JoseMarioDev/josemariodev/README.md

 ### Hi there 👋

-I'm an AWS certified professional and full-stack developer in Chicago.
-I specialize in JavaScript, Python, and cloud services.
+I'm an Associate TAM at AWS, currently enrolled in the Tech U program.
+I am 2x AWS certified and have a strong foundation of knowledge around AWS cloud services and the cloud ecosystem.

 I'm a graduate of [Lambda School's web development program](https://www.lambdaschool.com), where I learned software development and CS fundamentals by working in teams to build real world projects.

-I have over 10 years experience in the insurance and service industries in a management capacity.
+I have over 10 years experience in customer service and management.
 Over that time I've developed critical-thinking, organizational, and communication skills.

 Check out my portfolio :globe_with_meridians:&nbsp;https://www.josemario.me/